Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory

 In the Add your own on-premises application section, provide the following information about your application:

 Field Description Name The name of the application that will appear on My Apps and in the Azure portal.
+Maintenance Mode Select if you would like to enable maintenance mode and temporarily disable access for all users to the application.
 Internal URL The URL for accessing the application from inside your private network.
 You can provide a specific path on the backend server to publish, while the rest of the server is unpublished.
 In this way, you can publish different sites on the same server as different apps, and give each one its own name and access rules.

 If you publish a path, make sure that it includes all the necessary images, scripts, and style sheets for your application.
 For example, if your app is at